-NOTES TO THE FINANCIAL STATEMENTS FOR THE 13 MONTHS PERIOD ENDED 31 DECEMBER 2018 (CONTINUED)
+NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2020 (CONTINUED)

-34 CONTINGENCIES
+33 CONTINGENCIES

-In August 2016, Malaysia Competition Commission ("MyCC") had commenced investigation under Section 15(1) of the Competition Act 2010 ("the Act") against the General Insurance Association of Malaysia ("PIAM") and its 22 member companies with regards to an alleged infringement of Section 4(2)(a) of the Act in relation to agreement to fix parts trade discount and labour rates for 6 vehicle makes.
-On 22 February 2017, the Company received a Notice of Proposed Decision ("Proposed Decision") by the MyCC under Section 36 of the Competition Act 2010 ("the Act").
+Malaysia Competition Commission ("MyCC") had on 25 September 2020 delivered their decision against the General Insurance Association of Malaysia ("PIAM") and its 22 member companies with regards to an alleged infringement of Section 4(2)(a) of the Act in relation to agreement to fix parts trade discount and labour rates for 6 vehicle makes.
+MyCC found PIAM and its 22 members companies have infringed Section 4 prohibition by participating in an agreement which has, as its object, the prevention, restriction or distortion in relation to the market of parts trade and labour charge for PIAM approved repairers scheme (PARS) workshop from 1.1.2012 to 17.2.2017.